 The Group is exposed to currency risk on sales and purchases, including intragroup sales, purchases and balances that are denominated in a currency other than the respective functional currencies of Group's entities.
-The currencies in which these transactions primarily are denominated are the Singapore dollars, United States dollars, Australian dollars, Great Britain pound, Euro and Japanese yen.
+The currencies in which these transactions primarily are denominated are the Singapore dollars, United States dollars, Australian dollars and Great Britain pound.